-Cassia Gum is comprised of at least 75% polysaccharide consisting primarily of a linear backbone chain of mannose with side galactose units The ratio of Mannose : Galactose is about 5: 1.
+The composition of Cassia gum is at least 75% polysaccharide and a linear backbone chain of mannose with side galactose units The ratio of Mannose : Galactose is about 5: 1.

-Cassia gum, like LBG can form gels with other colloids like Carrageenan and Xanthan and is therefore used in the manufacture of gels in the food and pet food applications in combination of other colloids.
+Cassia gum can form gels with colloids like Carrageenan and Xanthan due to its retorting nature and increasingly used in the food and pet applications.

 Splitting the Cassia Tora Seeds

-The seed consists of an outer husk, an endosperm (cassia tora split) and the ovary or germ.
-Only the endosperm or split, which contains mainly polysaccharides, is used for the production of the cassia gum.
+The Cassia Tora seed consists of an outer husk, an endosperm, an ovary, or a germ.
+Only the endosperm or split, which contains mainly polysaccharides, is used for the production of cassia gum.

 Method of Manufacturing cassia gum powder

-- It is comprised of at least 75 % polysaccharide consisting primarily of a linear chain of 1,4-β-D-mannopyranose units with 1,6 linked α-D-alactopyranose units.
+- It is made up of at least 75 % polysaccharide consisting primarily of a linear chain of 1,4-β-D-mannopyranose units with 1,6 linked α-D-alactopyranose units.

 - The ratio of mannose to galactose is about 5:1.

-- It forms firm thermoplastic gels with carrageenan.
+- It forms a gel in combination with carrageenan.

-- It is known as one of the best gelling agent, thickening additives, emulsifying additives and stabilizing additives.
+- It is used as a gelling agent, thickening additive, and stabilizing additives.